-Idaho Power’s primary generating base is hydropower, but we also operate three natural gas-fired power plants, deliver power from one diesel-powered generator and share ownership in three coal-fired generating plants.
+Idaho Power’s primary generating base is hydropower, but we also operate three natural gas-fired power plants, deliver power from one diesel-powered generator and share ownership in two coal-fired generating plants.

 Idaho Power is committed to responsible environmental stewardship.
 Environmental decisions are made with consideration of the impact on cost to customers and our ability to reliably serve our customers.
 Read about Idaho Power’s path away from coal and efforts to reduce emissions.

-Coal powers three plants Idaho Power co-owns: the Jim Bridger Power Plant in Wyoming, the Boardman Coal Plant in Oregon and the North Valmy Generating Station in Nevada.
+Coal powers two plants Idaho Power co-owns: the Jim Bridger Power Plant in Wyoming and the North Valmy Generating Station in Nevada.
 These facilities provide reliable electricity while following some of the strictest standards for protecting the environment.